Last updated: October 1, 2021

 to having a severe case of COVID-19, including people taking B cell depleting DMTs.

 Antibody tests are helpful to determine if someone may have been exposed to the SARS-CoV-2 virus (the virus that causes COVID-19), but antibody tests are not recommended by the FDA to determine immunity or protection against COVID-19.
 Learn more from the FDA

 An additional dose of the mRNA vaccines produces more robust immune responses against the SARS-CoV2 virus (the virus that causes COVID-19).
 These responses can include an increase in antibodies (produced by B cells) as well as an increase in the immune cellular responses (T cells)—both of which offer protection from serious illness due to COVID-19.

 People who lack B cells, such as those on B cell depleting therapies, may have reduced or even absent antibody responses to the additional dose as well, though other aspects of their vaccine response (T cells) are likely to be increased.
-A recent study of people with MS who had a reduced or absent antibody response to the COVID-19 vaccine showed increased T cell responses.
+Recent studies of people with MS who had a reduced or absent antibody response to the COVID-19 vaccine showed increased T cell responses.
 This finding shows the importance of vaccination for all people with MS regardless of the anticipated antibody response.

 Data from currently available studies indicate that the side effects of the third dose of mRNA vaccine [Pfizer BioNTech (Comirnaty) or Moderna] were similar to prior doses.
 Any vaccine can cause side effects, including a fever.
 A fever can make MS symptoms worse temporarily, but they should return to prior levels after the fever is gone.
 Even if you had side effects after the first or second dose, it’s important to discuss a dose with your healthcare provider.